 A person participating in CBT might start with a 95% feeling of anger, and through this thoughtful process, bring this level down to 60%.
-One of the goals with CBT in anger management is to make people stop and think, and thus analyze their anger instead of resorting to actions destructive to themselves or other people.
+One of the goals with this type of therapy is to make people stop and think, analyzing their anger instead of resorting to actions that are destructive to themselves or other people.
 As people become more adept at CBT, they may be able to do this process in their heads.
-Situations or “hot thoughts” that evoked anger before will be recognized and easier to dismiss.
+Situations or “hot thoughts” that evoked anger before may be recognized and easier to dismiss.

-CBT also incorporates relaxation techniques, which can help those learning anger management to diffuse anger.
+CBT also incorporates relaxation techniques, which can help people to diffuse anger.
 These exercises might include deep breathing, as well as the normal analysis work associated with CBT.
 Most therapists recognize anger as an emotion used to mask deeper feelings of hurt such as grief or sadness.
 Help is given in anger management training so that people can identify the deeper feelings behind anger.
-Often anger can be diffused when one recognizes other feelings driving it.
+Often, anger can be diffused when a person recognizes other feelings driving it.

-Anger management is successful to the degree at which people are truly willing to address their feelings of anger.
-Diagnosis of underlying conditions causing excess anger like severe depression, anxiety disorder, or bipolar conditions must also be made to identify those people who might need medication to fully recover.
-Anger management is certainly possible, and the CBT model does boast success when people actively embrace its process.
+Anger management is often successful to the degree at which people are truly willing to address their feelings of anger.
+A diagnosis of underlying conditions causing excess anger, like severe depression, anxiety disorder, or bipolar conditions, must also be made to identify those people who might need medication to fully recover.
+It is certainly possible for most people to control their anger, and the CBT model has good success when people actively embrace its process.